circleci/circleci-docs/jekyll/_cci2/nomad.md

 This section will give you the basic guide of operating a Nomad cluster in your installation.

-You can use Nomad CLI in both Nomad servers and clients but we recommend running the following commands in this section from one of your Nomad clients.
+The `nomad` CLI is installed in the Service instance.
+It is pre-configured to talk to the Nomad cluster, so it is possible to use the `nomad` command to run the following commands in this section.

 ### Checking the Jobs Status